vyas8lakshita/Wordpress--deployed-/README.md

+In this repository you will get the code to build images like mysql,nginx and wordpress.
+Along with that yaml files to deploy those images has also been provided.

-To deploy the application, you can follow the below listed commands
+Although for the sake of convenience you can follow the below listed commands in order to deploy the images

 helm repo add wordpress https://vyas8lakshita.github.io/wordpress/ helm repo list